 A total of \$191,058.95 of previous fiscal years' funds were utilized to pay for these costs.
 Fiscal Year 2009-2010 funds will be utilized in the next phase of the project.

-Photos consist of infrastructure improvements such as sidewalks, curb, gutter, storm drainage, ADA related improvements.
+Photos consist of infrastructure improvements such as sidewalks, curb, gutter, storm drainage, ADA related improvements, and landscape improvements.

 PUBLIC SERVICE GRANTEES